-- demonstrate that the proposed project will contribute to the CGP objectives, namely: - provide and improve school capital infrastructure, particularly for the most educationally disadvantaged students - ensure attention to refurbishment and upgrading of capital infrastructure for existing students, while providing for needs arising from new demographic and student enrolment trends. - be proposing a project that is consistent with sound educational planning, within both the school and the environment in which it is operating, especially in relation to the cost, size and use of facilities to be funded - demonstrate a financial need for the grant (i.e., show that the school and the supporting community do not have the capacity to meet the total cost of the project) - demonstrate financial viability - own the land or have a lease for the land and/or buildings that have a period to run commensurate with the period in which the capital grant may be required to be repaid if the school no longer provides school education - demonstrate that the school has an appropriate maintenance plan in place and can meet the ongoing running costs of its facilities (or, for proposed new schools, a proposed maintenance plan) - demonstrate that adequate insurance is held over school buildings (only if relevant, for proposed new schools) - be proposing a project that will not adversely affect the condition of a place in relation to heritage legislation.
+- provide and improve school capital infrastructure, particularly for the most educationally disadvantaged students - ensure attention to refurbishment and upgrading of capital infrastructure for existing students, while making provision for needs arising from new demographic and student enrolment trends - pursue the Commonwealth's other priorities and objectives for schooling. - be proposing a project that is consistent with sound educational planning, within both the school and the environment in which it is operating, especially in relation to the cost, size and use of facilities to be funded - demonstrate a financial need for the grant (i.e., show that the school and the supporting community do not have the capacity to meet the total cost of the project) - demonstrate financial viability - own the land or have a lease for the land and/or buildings that have a period to run commensurate with the period in which the capital grant may be required to be repaid if the school no longer provides school education - demonstrate that the school has an appropriate maintenance plan in place and can meet the ongoing running costs of its facilities (or, for proposed new schools, a proposed maintenance plan) demonstrate that adequate insurance is held over school buildings (only if relevant, for proposed - new schools) - be proposing a project that will not adversely affect the condition of a place in relation to heritage legislation.